ymarcon/idronaut-automatic-profiler/README.md

 ## Usage

+### Reprocess data

+To reprocess data you can run the following command:

+`python scripts/main.py`

+It is recommended to delete the Level1 and Level2 folders in data before running any reprocessing.

-### Process new data
+### Live data

-In order to process new data locally on your machine the file path needs to be adapted to your local file system.
-The following steps are therefore necessary:

-- Edit the `scripts/input_batch.bat` file.
-Change all the directory paths to match your local file system.
-This file contains all the file paths necessary to launch the batch scripts `runfile.bat`.

-- Edit the `scripts/input_python.py` file.
-Change all the directory paths to match your local file system.
-This file contains all the directories where the python script outputs data to.

-To process new data, place the data in the input directory which you specified in the `scripts/input_batch.bat` file.
-Double-clicking on the `runfile.bat` file will automaticall process all the data in the input directory and store the output in the directories specified in the `scripts/input_python.py` file.
+In order to process live data you need to copy `creds_example.json` to `creds.json` and complete the ftp credentials.
+You can then run:

+`python scripts/main.py -s`

-### Adapt/Extend data processing piepeline
+### Adapt/Extend data processing pipeline

-The python script `scripts/main.py` defines the different processing steps while the python script `scripts/intruments.py` contains the python classes for each iteration of the idronaut setup with all the corresponding class methods to process the data.
+The python script `scripts/main.py` defines the different processing steps while the python script `scripts/instruments.py` contains the python class TemperatureChain with all the corresponding class methods to process the data.
 To add a new processing or visualization step, a new class method can be created in the `instruments.py` file and the step can be added in `main.py` file.
 Both above mentioned python scripts are independent of the local file system.

 ## Data